-Chrysoberyl Gemstone Information and Education
+Chrysoberyl Gemstone Information

 About Chrysoberyl - History and Introduction

-The Chrysoberyl species includes a few different gemstone varieties.
-The most common variety is a transparent to translucent form colored by iron, which typically occurs in shades of yellowish to light green color.
-This is typically the only variety traded as just 'Chrysoberyl', while other varieties of Chrysoberyl trade under very specific trade names, which includes both Chrysoberyl Cat's Eye (Cymophane), the chatoyant variety of Chrysoberyl; and Alexandrite, a rare color change variety named after Russian Czar Alexander II.
-In very rare cases, color change chrysoberyl may also exhibit a cat's eye effect, which are classified as 'Cat's Eye Alexandrite'.
+Chrysoberyl is a rare and exotic group of gemstones first discovered in 1789 by renowned geologist, Abraham Gottlob Werner.
+The chrysoberyl species includes a few different gemstone varieties.
+The most common variety is a transparent to translucent form colored by iron, which typically occurs in shades of yellowish to light-green.
+This is typically the only variety traded as just 'chrysoberyl', while other varieties of chrysoberyl are traded under very specific names, which include both chrysoberyl cat's eye (cymophane), the chatoyant variety of chrysoberyl; and alexandrite, a rare color change variety named after Russian Czar Alexander II.
+In very rare cases, color change chrysoberyl may also exhibit a cat's eye effect, which is classified as 'cat's eye alexandrite'.

 Buying Chrysoberyl and Determining Chrysoberyl Gemstone Value Back to Top